 CNC's science and technology programs equip students with outstanding technical skills and knowledge in a number of fields.
-Programs include Computer/Network Electronics Technician Certificate, Natural Resources and Environmental Technology, Post Diploma in Information Technologies, and Associate Degree in Science.
+Programs include Computer/Network Electronics Technician Certificate, Natural Resources and Environmental Technology, Post Diploma in Information Technologies, and the new Foundations of Web and Graphic Design Citation.